 - A computer or device with Internet access (see above)

 - A web browser installed in your device.
 This is the software that you use to navigate and view the web pages.
-Popular examples are: Google Chrome, Mozilla Firefox, Internet Explorer, or Apple Safari.
+Popular examples are: Google Chrome, Microsoft Edge, Mozilla Firefox, Internet Explorer, or Apple Safari.